How to Reduce Your Carbon Footprint as an Expat Family

 Try to buy food that is in season locally rather than imports from other parts of the world that are usually expensive and damaging to the environment.
 Fresh, seasonal foods that haven’t travelled far often taste much better too.

-as much greenhouse emissions as all automobiles in the world combined?
+Did you know the global livestock sector creates as much greenhouse emissions as all automobiles in the world combined?
 To reduce these impacts consider reducing the amount of meat you eat.
 If your family eat meat every day, consider making one day a week meat free.
 There are a huge number of meat free, family friendly recipes online.

 Finally, it goes without saying but if something can’t be reused, try to recycle as much as possible.
-Be especially conscious of items that are very damaging to the environment like electronics and battery’s, both of which can be recycled in specialist centres.
+Be especially conscious of items that are very damaging to the environment like electronics and batteries, both of which can be recycled in specialist centres.

 It is also important to look after your family’s health while you are living and working abroad.
-If you have any questions about
+If you have any questions about international health insurance for your family, we would be happy to answer them.